funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     This could happen in case you use :code:`--dns -f`

 .. note::
-    You can specify a port number to use to the DNS server if needed.
+    You can specify the port number to be used on the DNS server if needed.

 ------